Lavender: Natural Health Benefits & How to Use It

 10. Combating depression

 Due to its anxiolytic and antidepressant properties, lavender can help with the treatment of depression and anxiety.
-It promotes body relaxation and increases sleep quality.
+It promotes body relaxation and improves sleep quality.

-The part that are most commonly used of the lavender are its flowers, leaves and stem.
-It can be used to make tea, essential oil or added to culinary recipes.
+The parts of the lavender plant that are most commonly used in preparations are the flowers, leaves, and stem.
+It can be used to make tea, essential oils, or added to culinary recipes.

 1. Lavender tea